 So if you’re able to, graduating from one loan into a substantially better product can make a big difference to your business.

 Just imagine refinancing your relatively small and expensive short-term loan with a bigger, more affordable medium-term loan—and then refinancing that into a long-term, single-digit interest rate SBA loan.

 By making some smart choices and thinking seriously about your business financing, you’ve potentially moved from an 18-month loan of $40,000 with daily payments and 20% APR to a 10-year loan of $120,000 with monthly payments and 6% APR.

 Of course, that’s just an example—but we’ve seen it happen plenty of times.

-Refinancing is an incredibly powerful tool that all small business owners have at their disposal.
+Debt refinancing is an incredibly powerful tool that all small business owners have at their disposal.
 It requires some planning ahead and thoughtful financial management, but that extra work is worth the potential benefits to your small business’s growth.